 THAT is the problem that needs to be solved.

 Agree 100%.
 Lots of memes already about Elon being a maker and a giver, while all the congressional idiots bashing him do nothing but tax and take.
-And also, the governmnet can't make anything, let alone rockets; it has to contract that job out to someone!
+And also, the government can't make anything, let alone rockets; it has to contract that job out to someone!
 Elon just happens to make rockets cheaper and better than anyone else so he gets the contracts.
 I read that it used to cost over $18 million per disposable rocket per launch but now it costs around $2 million and they are reusable.
 Same economics apply to the satellites that enable wi-fi in remote areas.
 He gets the contracts because his company gets the results.
 Bernie and Elizabeth et al are just greedy and jealous.
 People lined up to to invest in the stock; it was VOLUNTARY!
 Unlike taxes.

 Can anyone say “Sour grapes?”